-Note that in the current implementation of this algorithm presents several limitations.
-First, potential density referenced to the sea surface is used to check whether the density profile is stable or not.
-This is a strong simplification which leads to large errors for realistic ocean simulations.
-Indeed, many water masses of the world ocean, especially Antarctic Bottom Water, are unstable when represented in surface-referenced potential density.
+density.
 The scheme will erroneously mix them up.
 Second, the mixing of potential density is assumed to be linear.
 This assures the convergence of the algorithm even when the equation of state is non-linear.
 Small static instabilities can thus persist due to cabbeling: they will be treated at the next time step.
 Third, temperature and salinity, and thus density, are mixed, but the corresponding velocity fields remain unchanged.
 When using a Richardson Number dependent eddy viscosity, the mixing of momentum is done through the vertical diffusion: after a static adjustment, the Richardson Number is zero and thus the eddy viscosity coefficient is at a maximum.
 When this convective adjustment algorithm is used with constant vertical eddy viscosity, spurious solutions can occur since the vertical momentum diffusion remains small even after a static adjustment.
-In that case, we recommend the addition of momentum mixing in a manner that mimics the mixing in temperature and salinity [Speich 1992, Speich et al. 1996].
+In that case, we recommend the addition of momentum mixing in a manner that mimics the mixing in temperature and salinity [??].

 10.2.
-Convection 177
+Convection 179